MelissaToure/CF_INSTACART/README.md

 +  Sales team request :

-> What are the busiest days of the week and hours of the day ? // OBJ : Schedule ads at times when there are fewer orders.
+> What are the busiest days of the week and hours of the day ?
+> Objectif : Schedule ads at times when there are fewer orders.

-> Are there particular times of the day when people spend the most money ? // OBJ :  Inform the type of products they advertise at these times.
+> Are there particular times of the day when people spend the most money ?
+> Objectif : Inform the type of products they advertise at these times.

 + Marketing and sales request :

-> Are there certain types of products that are more popular than others? // OBJ : Get to know which departments have the highest frequency of product orders.
+> Are there certain types of products that are more popular than others?
+>  Objectif : Get to know which departments have the highest frequency of product orders.

 > What’s the distribution among users in regards to their brand loyalty (i.e., how often do they return to Instacart)?
-Are there differences in ordering habits based on a customer’s loyalty status?
-Are there differences in ordering habits based on a customer’s region?
-Is there a connection between age and family status in terms of ordering habits?
-What different classifications does the demographic information suggest?
+> Are there differences in ordering habits based on a customer’s loyalty status?
+> Are there differences in ordering habits based on a customer’s region?
+> Is there a connection between age and family status in terms of ordering habits?
+> What different classifications does the demographic information suggest?
 Age?
 Income?
 Certain types of goods?
 Family status?
-What differences can you find in ordering habits of different customer profiles? // OBJ : Analyse the different types of customers in their system and how their ordering behaviors differ.
+> What differences can you find in ordering habits of different customer profiles?
+> Objectif : Analyse the different types of customers in their system and how their ordering behaviors differ.

 **Project Deliverables**